-Everyday I get to work with super-smart, experienced executives who know a lot about business, innovation, and technology but make basic mistakes when it comes to real estate.
+Even the smartest, most experienced executives who know a lot about business, innovation, and technology can make basic mistakes when it comes to real estate.
 They want the best for their company, but end up in a bad deal because they don’t know what they don’t know.

-Here are some of the most common mistakes hypergrowth companies make with real estate.
+These are some of the most common mistakes hypergrowth companies make with real estate

 They overestimate (or underestimate) how fast they’ll grow